 It all comes down to using the right tools in the right situations.

-6 Replies to “Why IT Executives aren’t embracing Agile”
+6 thoughts on “Why IT Executives aren’t embracing Agile”

 This is true, no amount of process will make up for stupid people doing the work.